bpstephanie/Clean_Crave/README.md

   __The Submitted Enquiry age / The Newsletter page__

-  - These pages acknowledge the submitted enquiry and subscription sign-up, respectively.
-They thank the user and have a button to return to the recipes page.
+  - These pages acknowledge the user has submitted an enquiry and signed up to a newsletter subscription.
+They thank the user and have a button to return to the home page and recipes page, respectively.

 ![Sign Up]